DenisLabrecque/DenisLabrecque.github.io/_posts/2017-07-29-underground-hangar-blender.markdown

 This image was created over many weeks of weekend work that took all night, as my job is a night shift job.

+This render was made to support my [Abator Arrow design](post_url 2017-07-28-abator-arrow-blender).

 {% include local-image.html
    url="Test-Render-Old-Hangar.jpg" description="The first hangar was ugly and had to be remade completely." url2="Interior-Decoration-of-Jet-Hangar-Tunnel.jpg" description2="The interior of the hangar is challenging and requires many imported assets.
 The use of Filmic Blender allows the scene to be lit properly using only visible light sources." %}